TEXT-S&P rates Penske Truck Leasing notes 'BBB-'

 Given PTL's current fleet replenishment and capital expenditure plans, we

-expect debt to increase over the next several quarters, and a company upgrade
+expect debt to increase over the next several quarters, and an upgrade is

-is unlikely in the near term.
-However, if the operating environment improves,
+unlikely in the near term.
+However, if the operating environment improves, we

-we could raise the ratings if FFO to total debt exceeds 30% on a sustained
+could raise the ratings if FFO to total debt exceeds 30% on a sustained basis.

-basis.
-On the other hand, we could lower the ratings if credit measures fall
+On the other hand, we could lower the ratings if credit measures fall below

-below our expectations and FFO to total debt falls below 15% on a sustained
+our expectations for the ratings and FFO to total debt falls below 15% on a

 RELATED CRITERIA AND RESEARCH